AFTER LOSS

 Made with Yola

-The content of this website is a personal view by the author of the website and I have no professional training as a counsellor trained to give guidence on personal problems.
+The content of this website is a personal view by the author of the website and I have no professional training as a counsellor trained to give guidance on personal problems.
 It is my personal belief that this website can help those that visit the website in understanding that they are not alone in handling the symptoms that cause the worry during the period following bereavement.

-Make a Free Website with Yola.
+Make a free website with Yola